greenham/ALttP-Leaderboard-Rules/Main Board/Variables/No Major Glitches/Any%.md

-## Any% NMG
+## Goal: Any%

 1. Timing starts on file select and ends upon entering the Triforce room.

-2. Save & Quit, including intentionally dying on the overworld to emulate a Save & Quit, is banned.
+2. **Save & Quit, including intentionally dying on the overworld to emulate a Save & Quit, is banned.**